RY997/Thesis/thesis.typ

   Note: This subsection should contain a UML Use Case Diagram including roles and their use cases.
 You can use colors to indicate priorities.
 Think about splitting the diagram into multiple ones if you have more than 10 use cases. *Important:* Make sure to describe the most important use cases using the use case table template (./tex/use-case-table.tex).
 Also describe the rationale of the use case model, i.e. why you modeled it like you show it in the diagram.

 ]
-According to Bruegge and Dutoit, use cases describe “a function provided by the system that yields a visible result for an actor” [BD09].
-In the discussion, the actors will be represented by an editor, an administrator interacting with the system Artemis.
+According to Bruegge and Dutoit, use cases are described as 'a function provided by the system that yields a visible result for an actor' [BD09].
+In the context of this discussion, the actors are represented by editors interacting with the system Iris.

-@use-case visually depicts the comprehensive use cases derived directly from the functional requirements outlined in Section 5.3.2.
-The interactive functionalities of the system enable users to seamlessly communicate with Iris via the dedicated chat window integrated into the Code Editor (FR1.1).
-This establishes a direct and intuitive channel for users to convey their preferences and receive assistance from Iris.
+The @use-case visually illustrates comprehensive use cases derived directly from the functional requirements outlined in Section 3.3.1.
+The interactive functionalities of the system empower users to seamlessly communicate with Iris through a dedicated chat window integrated into the Code Editor (FR1).
+This establishes a direct and intuitive channel for users to convey their requirements and receive assistance from Iris (FR2).

 #figure(
-  image("figures/use-case-diagram.jpg", width: 80%),
+  image("figures/use-case-diagram.svg", width: 80%),
   caption: [
     Use case diagram of Iris code editor feature
   ],
 ) <use-case>

 Upon receiving a proposed exercise plan from Iris, users are empowered to take decisive actions.
-Specifically, they can execute the plan (FR1.3), allowing for the systematic implementation of suggested modifications.
-The flexibility of the system further allows users to exercise control over the process by enabling them to pause and later resume the plan at their convenience (FR1.4).
+Specifically, they can review (FR3) and execute the plan (FR5), allowing for the systematic implementation of suggested modifications.
+The flexibility of the system further allows users to exercise control over the process by enabling them to pause and later resume the plan at their convenience (FR6).
 This responsiveness to user needs ensures a dynamic and user-centric experience.

-Recognizing the iterative nature of exercise planning, users can actively engage with the system by modifying the steps of the proposed plan (FR1.6).
+Recognizing the iterative nature of exercise planning, users can actively engage with the system by modifying the steps of the proposed plan (FR4).
 This capability promotes a collaborative environment where users can tailor the plan to their specific requirements, fostering a sense of ownership over the adaptation process.

-Following the execution of the plan, users can seamlessly verify the applied changes in the exercise (FR1.7).
-This feature facilitates a transparent and accountable system, allowing users to inspect the outcome of the executed plan and ensure that it aligns with their expectations.
+Following the execution of the plan, users can seamlessly verify the applied changes in the exercise (FR8) or check the error message (FR7) if the execution failed.

-In essence, Figure 9 encapsulates the user-centric functionalities that empower users to interact with Iris in a dynamic and flexible manner.
-From plan execution to modification and verification, the system's use cases are designed to accommodate the diverse needs of users, ensuring a robust and responsive experience throughout the exercise adaptation process.

 === Analysis Object Model
 #rect(